-Opened 1995, grungy stoner-biker dive, THREE NEEDS BREWERY, is located just off Burlington’s Church Street promenade -within walking distance of American Flatbread and Vermont Pub.
-Before noon, I popped in with wife and kids to sample a few, November ’06.
+Opened 1995, grungy stoner-biker dive, THREE NEEDS BREWERY, was located just off Burlington’s Church Street promenade -within walking distance of American Flatbread and Vermont Pub.
+The above picture is from its new (since 2012) Pearl Street location.

 Old wood floors match oaken bar covered with Simpsons paraphernalia, sundry books, and liquor bottles.
 Rear billiards table leads to low ceiling basement where rustic Grundy serving tanks offered respectable ever-changing selection of brewer Glenn Walter’s fare.